thomas-thivillon/academic-page/content/authors/admin/_index.md

 **NEWS:**
 - **I will be joining the French National Research Institute for Sustainable Development** ([IRD](https://www.bse.u-bordeaux.fr/)) **as a postdoctoral fellow for the 2025-26 academic year!**
-- **Preliminary results of the REDGAS field experiment** (joint work with Philippe De Vreyer, Élodie Djemaï, and Adama Sana) on the impacts of financial incentives for the adoption of gas stoves are now available in the French Development Agency's evaluation reports collection and can be downloaded [here](https://www.afd.fr/en/ressources/reducing-pollution-cooking-smoke-key-lessons-redgas-randomized-study-burkina-faso)!
+- **New RCT results on the impacts of financial incentives for the adoption of gas stoves now available [here](https://www.afd.fr/en/ressources/reducing-pollution-cooking-smoke-key-lessons-redgas-randomized-study-burkina-faso)** (joint work with Philippe De Vreyer, Élodie Djemaï, and Adama Sana)!